juucustodio/docs.pt-br/docs/core/diagnostics/logging-tracing.md

   - Somente Windows.
   - Grava mensagens no log de eventos do Windows.
   - Os administradores do sistema esperam que as mensagens de erro fatais do aplicativo apareçam no log de eventos do Windows.

+## <a name="distributed-tracing"></a>Rastreamento distribuído

+O [rastreamento distribuído](./distributed-tracing.md) é a maneira de publicar e observar os dados de rastreamento em um sistema distribuído.

 ## <a name="ilogger-and-logging-frameworks"></a>ILogger e estruturas de registro em log